wcfjeffrey/jeffreywoo-careerhub-ai-model/README.md

 - Full-stack architecture for career platforms
 - AI integration for resume parsing and job matching
 - Secure handling of user data and application history
-- Scalable backend with Express and MongoDB
+- Scalable backend with Express and MongoDB / Firebase
 - User Interface (UI) / User Experience (UX) design for intuitive job search and tracking

 ## ⚖️ Disclaimer